Liability Car Insurance Explained

 Use these tips to get the cheapest auto liability coverage:

-• Only buy the amount of liability insurance you need.
+• Buy as much liability insurance as you can afford.
 Ensuring you have enough liability insurance will provide financial protection if you cause a car accident.
 We’ll explain how to determine the minimum amount of liability coverage that’s right for you later in this article.

 • Shop regularly.
 Auto policy rates vary by insurance company.
 Shopping at each renewal period is a good idea, so you always know if your insurer is the most affordable option.